This line is one of the many "side effects" of Facebook's Learning Phase.

 - “I used to ignore this and run ads, and used to get conversions.
 But looks like lately this is becoming true.”

 - “Me too.
 I stopped using Facebook Ads.”

-I assume you're not 2, but the 1 who has always been ignoring this message - until the day a similar campaign that worked previously don't seem to get conversion at all, and it appears every time you create a conversion campaign optimized for purchase or lead.
+I assume you're not 2, but the 1 who has always been ignoring this message - until the day a similar campaign that worked previously doesn't seem to get conversion at all, and it appears every time you create a conversion campaign optimized for purchase or lead.

-- You tried multiple creatives, audiences and even changed ad accounts, yet you're getting NO results for 2 days.
+- You tried multiple creatives, and audiences and even changed ad accounts, yet you're getting NO results for 2 days.